 Insert DVD into player.
-DVD will begin to "load" automatically.
+DVD will begin to load automatically.
 TV screen will typically show "READING" or "LOADING."

-The DVD may load directly to the main title/menu screen or it may begin to play previews.
-You may be able to skip previews if desired by pressing the "Next" button until you see the main menu screen.
+- The DVD may load directly to the main title/menu screen or it may begin to play previews.
+You may be able to skip previews if desired by - SET UP